 If you really want to minimize the risk, then always go to a shop yourself and check the instrument thoroughly before you buy it.
 And, take your time for this.
 Buying a sitar online, with only a good looking picture and dito description on a fancy internet shop is looking for trouble.
 Sitars are always handmade and the overall quality varies very much.
 They are also very fragile.
 Unless you invest in a good fiber case, shipping a sitar by air or sea will almost always end up on arrival with a broken tumba (pumpkin) and / or broken kutis (tuning pegs), or even worse…

 Here is an introduction to the Fosse Electric Sitar.
 This instrument replicates the sound of the classic indian sitar.
-It is a new solid body electric instrument made out of carbon fiber by Gregg Fosse.
+It is a new solid body electric instrument made out of carbon fibre by Gregg Fosse.

 … the Adapted Multichannel Sitar.

 Specialized Multichannel pickups zither module, and resonator modification by Leo Knapp.
 Strumpad, keyboard, MIDI sliders, MIDI switches, and electronics constructed and installed by Graham Bruce.